 However, about 15 years ago, Barish made an experimental, interactive documentary.
 Sadly, she couldn’t find an event willing to accept it as a submission.

 Barish said this experience “kind of set the stage for me.”
-Driving her to become more aware of interactive media.
+It drove her to become more aware of interactive media.

 Since then, Barish says that IndieCade has developed into the longest-running stand-alone festival devoted exclusively to indie games.